Anthony Shriver: Career

 Shriver is the founder and chairman of Best Buddies International a nonprofit 501(c)(3) organization which he created in 1989.
 Best Buddies is a nonprofit organization that provides adults and children with intellectual and developmental disabilities social inclusion and job opportunities.
 He has been able to get the organization to spread throughout the world and it has over 1500 chapters today.
 Shriver spoke in 2008 about the all-inclusive nature of the program:

 "The great thing about Best Buddies is there's something for everybody.
 You can be a volunteer in some shape, form or fashion, whether you're volunteering to get your kids involved, whether your son or daughter is involved in their school program, whether you want to be a mentor yourself as an adult, whether you want to get an online Buddy, whether you're an employer and want to hire someone with a disability to work in your office—if you've got any sense of motivation and determination and want to give back, there's a role for you at Best Buddies, which I think is pretty unique.
 Even in Special Olympics, for most people, you can be a coach or a spectator, but you're not going to run the 50-yard dash.
 In Best Buddies, you're running the 50-yard dash with your Buddy.
 People get a different level of experience by participating, as opposed to writing a check, though that's important, too.
 But beyond writing checks, we need people to get involved and give their time."

 Best Buddies has grown into a leading nonprofit entity with increasing international reach across six continents and 54 countries worldwide; establishing a global volunteer movement that creates opportunities for one-to-one friendships, integrated employment and leadership development for people with intellectual and developmental disabilities.

 In 2017, the Boston Globe uncovered that donations from Best Buddies had been given to Tom Brady's personal charity.
 "Since 2011, while Brady has served as the face of its signature Massachusetts fund-raiser and helped it raise nearly $20 million, Best Buddies has paid $2.75 million to Brady's own charitable trust and has pledged to grant the organization an additional $500,000 in 2017--a total of $3.25 million.".
-In 2017, Boston Globe journalists were denied access to the annual Hyannis Port Challenge at Harvard university, Best buddies later apologized for the incident.
+In 2017, Boston Globe journalists were denied access to the annual Hyannis Port Challenge at Harvard university, Best Buddies later apologized for the incident.

 In addition, Anthony and his brother Timothy (the chairman of the Special Olympics) have recently aligned Best Buddies and the Special Olympics to create the Eunice Kennedy Shriver Challenge event, aimed to encourage greater acceptance and inclusion for those with intellectual and developmental disabilities.
-Shriver has also been a director of UniCapital Corp. since March 1998.
-UniCapital Corp. is an investment house.
+Shriver has also been a director of UniCapital Corp, an investment house, since March 1998.
+He participated in the inaugural Forum of Young Global Leaders in 2005, hosted by the World Economic Forum in Zermatt, Switzerland.

-He is currently on the board of directors of Level Brands.
+Shriver is currently on the board of directors of Level Brands.